 You lead a global organization.
 Its success is dependent on effective cross-border collaboration.
 Both in and between global teams.
 Here are five reasons why:

 How many people in your organization work in a multinational team?
 And how many of those teams, in turn, collaborate with other such teams, both internal and external?

-How many people in your organization collaborate cross-border?
-Add just one hour of work per week per person due to cultural misunderstanding.
+Add just one hour of extra work per week per person due to misunderstanding: additional emails, phone calls, video calls, face-to-face meetings.

-Let’s assume 100 people x 1.0 extra hour x 48 workweeks x 100 = 480,000.
-That’s 4,800 for each and every one of those colleagues.
-Dollars or Euros.
+Let’s take a fictitious team: 10 people x 1.0 extra hour x 48 workweeks x 75 hourly cost = 36,000.
+That’s 3,600 for each colleague.
+USD or Euros.
 Year in, year out.